cyberbotics/webots-doc/guide/controller-programming.md

 - `[environment variables for Mac OS X]`

-    Variables defined here will only be added on Mac OS X and ignored on other platforms.
+    Variables defined here will only be added on macOS and ignored on other platforms.

 - `[environment variables for Linux]`